dfsp-spirit/fsbrain/README.md

 sudo yum install ImageMagick-c++-devel libX11-devel mesa-libGLU-devel freetype-devel libxml2-devel
 ```

+If you want to compile the package under any other operating system, you will need the libraries as well, of course.

 #### MacOS System dependencies

 Recent MacOS versions do not ship with an X11 environment.
 You will have to install the [xquartz X11 system](https://www.xquartz.org/) if you do not have it already.
 If you want to create GIF movies, make sure you have imagemagick installed (easiest via [homebrew](https://brew.sh/): `brew install imagemagick@6`).